 The herbal formulations in the study, include one with cocoa pod ash solution, honey, palm kernel oil, palm bunch ash solution, and shea butter.
 (All the soaps in the study were made in Nigeria.)

-Through a traditional sun-drying and roasting process.
+African black soap is made using a traditional sun-drying and roasting process.
 The soap’s dark color is the result of this ancient technique.

 Just like meat is hung to dry and cure in traditional societies with no refrigeration, so, too is African black soap.